sivierostein/react-native-dynamic-form/README.md

   type: 'radio-group',
   label: 'Favorite Programming Language',
   other: true, // displays an other input for custom data entry, optional
+  otherlabel: 'Another', // label for other input, optional
   values: [
     {
       label: 'JavaScript',